matttrent/matttrent.com/src/remote-development.md

 ## Remote editing via Nuclide (and Atom)

+{{#marginnote "comp-nuclide"}}
+*Advantages:*  makes remote dev feel like you're doing it on your laptop.  responsive, watches remote files, notifies you of changes.  don't need to worry about syncing.
+*Disadvantages:*  pain in the ass to install. need to be online and instance running.
+{{/marginnote}}

 - Recently encountered Nuclide when I started at Facebook
 - about Nuclide and Atom
-- pros:
-    - makes remote dev feel like you're doing it on your laptop
-    - responsive, watches remote files, notifies you of changes
-    - don't need to worry about syncing
-- cons:
-    - pain in the ass to install
-    - need to be online and instance running

 Install local stuff